-Many of our suppliers share our commitment and hold third party certifications certifications around responsible water and chemical use.
+Many of our suppliers share our commitment and hold third party certifications around responsible water and chemical use.
 These organisations such as GOTS, OEKO-TEX® and Bluesign certify the restriction of hazardous chemicals.
-By the end of 2020 we aim to have 100% of our virgin sourced fabrics certified by at least one reputable chemical management certification body.
+As of the end of 2020 all our virgin sourced fabrics are certified by at least one reputable chemical management certification body.

 For all of our suppliers, including those who are not third-party certified, we require them to be signed up to our Supplier Code of Conduct which includes parameters around the responsible use of chemicals and water management.

 At Maggie Marilyn we take responsibility for the impact of our business operations on the health and well being of people and our planet.
 The use of freshwater is an inevitable part of producing clothes but it's use should not cause any harm.

 The use of freshwater in the fashion industry is very complex due to the huge variance in accessibility, quality, and management of this resource globally and the volumes of water required, and the farming method used, to produce the raw fibres.